pingcap/blog/2017-07-24-tidbbestpractice.md

 You can control the concurrency of SQL execution through the `SET` statement and the selection of the `Join` operator through `Hint`.

-In addition, you can also use MySQL’s standard index selection, the `Hint` syntax: control the optimizer to select index through `Use Index/Ignore Index hint`.
+In addition, you can also use MySQL's standard index selection, the `Hint` syntax: control the optimizer to select index through `Use Index/Ignore Index hint`.

 If the business scenario needs both OLTP and OLAP, you can send the TP request and AP request to different tidb-servers, diminishing the impact of AP business on TP.
 It is recommended to use high-end machines (e.g. more processor cores, larger memory, etc.) for the tidb-server that carries AP business.